Bypass navigation bar

 Compare that to what you’d pay elsewhere!
 See tuition rates for tuition according to your place of residency.

 If you are a Dallas County high school graduating senior, you may qualify for Rising Star funds to help pay for this program.
 The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

-Our catalog provides detailed information about the courses we offer and the courses required for the CADD degrees and certificates.
+The catalog provides detailed information about the courses required for CADD degrees and certificates.

-Our faculty members not only have advanced degrees but also have real-world experience in industry, which makes them able to relate to the challenges you face in the classroom and at work.
-Our instructors work closely with you one-on-one, helping you to apply your new computer aided design skills to your future career or current job.
+Faculty members not only have advanced degrees but also have industry experience, so they can relate to the challenges you face.
+Our instructors work with you one-on-one, helping you to apply new skills to your future career or current job.
 See profiles of our Computer Aided Design and Drafting faculty.